rip-coke/rip-blog/_posts/2025-10-22-Helping Children Cope with Grief.md

 - **Offer choices:** Give the child small decisions (which photo to place on the memorial table, whether to attend part of the funeral) to restore a sense of control.

 ## When to seek professional help
 Look for prolonged or severe changes: persistent withdrawal, intense anxiety, decline in school performance, self‑harm talk, or behaviours lasting several months.
-In Kenya, contact a school counsellor, church counsellor, or mental health professional.
+Contact a school counsellor, church counsellor, or mental health professional.
 If local services are limited, national helplines, NGOs, or university psychology departments may provide support.

 ## Practical resources and activities
 - **Memory box:** Collect photos, letters and small items to remember the person.
 - **Storytime:** Share positive memories and simple life stories about the deceased.
-- **Plant a tree:** A living memorial that fits many Kenyan communities and the environment.
+- **Plant a tree:** A living memorial that fits many communities and the environment.

 Supporting a grieving child is ongoing.
 Consistent care, honest communication, community involvement and culturally meaningful rituals help children process loss and rebuild a sense of safety.